"The goal is to promote education that works for every child, by ensuring they have access to books to achieve their full potential."

-Illiteracy has become a National emergency, as "Over 13 million Nigerian children are unable to access basic education, and only 6% of household with children have at least, three books."
+Illiteracy has become a National emergency, as "Over 13 million Nigerian children are unable to access basic education, and only 6% of household with children have at least, three textbooks."

-By providing access to appropriate learning tools, we can ensure equal opportunities to disadvantaged children, to achieve the UN's SDG4 related to providing inclusive and effective learning environments for all.
+By providing access to books, we can ensure equal opportunities to disadvantaged children, to achieve an inclusive and effective learning environment for all.

 WE RECYCLE USED BOOKS TO DRIVE LITERACY